Investors - How does insolvency affect me if I am a debenture holder?

 With debentures, you lend your money to a business, usually for a fixed term.
 For this reason, debenture holders are usually creditors of a company.
 Debentures can be either secured or unsecured.

-The effect of the appointment of a receiver and manager, voluntary administrator or liquidator (often referred to as external administrators) will be to place a freeze on any payments to you.
-The external administrator will then oversee an orderly realisation of the assets of the company and distribute the net proceeds to creditors in the order of priorities set out in the Corporations Act.
+The effect of the appointment of a voluntary administrator or liquidator (referred to as external administrators) or a receiver (alternatively controller, receiver and manager or managing controller, will be to place a freeze on any payments to you.
+The external administrator or receiver will then oversee an orderly realisation of the assets of the company and distribute the net proceeds to creditors in the order of priorities set out in the Corporations Act.
 The external administrator will undertake investigations, report to the investors and hold meetings of creditors detailing how the assets can be realised and the expected amount and timing of return to creditors.
 The Trustee may also write to investors and convene meetings from time to time.

 The freeze will generally extend to: